Package 'DiscreteGapStatistic'

 Description

-Summary Heatmap for categorical/Likert data Heatmap representation summarizing categorical/likert data.
-Modified version of 'likert.heat.plot' from 'likert' package.
+Heatmap representation summarizing categorical/likert data.
+Modified version of likert.heat.plot from likert package.
 Does not allow different categorical ranges across questions.
 The function outputs a ggplot object where additional layers can be added for customization purposes.
-The output plot preserves the question order given by columns of 'x'.
+The output plot preserves the question order given by columns of x.

 Usage